 What are Probiotics?

-We have trillions of microorganisms living inside our digestive tract.
-This isn’t just the good and bad bacteria you have likely heard about but also fungi, viruses and more.
+You have trillions of microorganisms living inside your digestive tract.
+This isn’t just the good and bad bacteria you have likely heard about but also fungi, viruses, and more.
 This is what makes up our microbiome.
-Some of these microorganisms can be good for us, or bad or simply neutral.
+Some of these microorganisms can be good for us, or bad, or simply neutral.

 Probiotics make up part of that microbiome.
 They are considered ‘good’ bacteria that when given in adequate amounts can promote health benefits(2).
 They can be found naturally in the foods we eat such as yogurt or kombucha (take a look at the linked article if you want to learn more about this tasty drink Kombucha – Worth The Hype?) or in a supplement.

 While sales of probiotic products and foods are currently sky rocketing, probiotics are not a recent discovery.
 They were actually discovered in 1907, by a Nobel prize winner called Elie Metchnikoff.
 He noticed that certain individuals of the Bulgarian population were living longer than others.
 He found that those who were drinking fermented yogurt daily, which contained the probiotic Lactobacillus bulgaricus, had improved health(3).

 Sometimes, our gut can become out of balance, known as dysbiosis, where we have more bad bacteria than good.
 This can be caused by a variety of factors such as taking antibiotics, developing food poisoning, IBS or ageing(4).

 When you take a probiotic, if it survives passing through our stomach and makes it to our gut, the good bacteria can take over the bad bacteria.
 The good bacteria compete for space with the bad and it can eventually out grow it.
 It takes over the bad bacterias food source and space.
 As this happens you may notice your digestive system begins to feel healthier.
 Your digestion might improve and any digestive upset such as bloating for example might decrease(5).